The Role of Documentation in Diagnosis-Related Malpractice Cases

 Laura M. Cascella, MA, CPHRM

 Allegations associated with diagnostic errors — i.e., wrong diagnoses, delayed diagnoses, and missed diagnoses — are a top cause of malpractice lawsuits.
-A number of risk factors can lead to diagnostic errors, including issues related to documentation of clinical care.
+Various risk factors can lead to diagnostic errors, including issues related to documentation of clinical care.

-MedPro Group's closed case data from 2011 to 2020 show that documentation issues occur in almost 1 in 5 diagnosis-related claims.
-These issues generally fall into three categories: (1) insufficient/lack of documentation, (2) content decisions, and (3) mechanics.
+MedPro Group’s closed claims data from 2015 to 2024 show that documentation issues occur in 1 in 5 diagnosis-related cases.
+These issues generally fall into three overarching categories: (1) insufficient/lack of documentation, (2) content decisions, and (3) mechanics.

 Documentation as a Contributing Factor in Diagnosis-Related Malpractice Cases